mitranim/js/doc/iter/arr.md

 Converts an arbitrary {{link lang isSeq sequence}} to an array.
-Allows the following inputs:
+Supports the following inputs:

   * {{link lang isNil Nil}}: return `[]`.
-  * {{link lang isArr Array}}: copy via `.slice()`.
+  * {{link lang isTrueArr Array}}: return as-is.
   * {{link lang isList List}}: convert via `Array.prototype.slice`.
   * {{link lang isSet Set}} or arbitrary {{link lang isIterator iterator}}: convert to array by iterating.

-The output is always a shallow copy.
-Mutation doesn't affect the source.
+Unlike {{link iter values}}, this function rejects other inputs such as non-nil primitives, dicts, maps, arbitrary iterables, ensuring that the input is always a sequence.

-Unlike {{link iter values}}, `arr` rejects other inputs such as non-nil primitives, dicts, maps, arbitrary iterables, ensuring that the input is always a sequence.
+The input may or may not be a copy.
+To ensure copying, use {{link iter arrCopy}}.